 11. Can habeas corpus help deportable aliens stay in the U.S.?

-Non-citizens who have pursued all over avenues of getting their convictions vacated may file a writ of habeas corpus petition as a last resort.
-Every case is different, but if the judge grants the habeas petition, the non-citizen should be released from custody and usually can stay in the U.S. Learn more about the criminal defense of immigrants in Nevada.
+Non-citizens who have pursued all other avenues of getting their convictions vacated may file a writ of habeas corpus petition as a last resort.
+Every case is different, but if the judge grants the habeas petition, the non-citizen should be released from custody and usually can stay in the U.S.

 12. What are other forms of post-conviction relief in Nevada?

 Habeas corpus petitions are a “last resort” for defendants seeking to get their convictions overturned or sentences commuted.
 Other forms of post-conviction relief in Nevada that defendants should attempt first (if applicable) are

 Defendants who entered a guilty plea may ask the court any time prior to sentencing to withdraw the plea so he/she can negotiate a better plea or go through with trial.
 Courts are hesitant to grant a motion to withdraw a plea unless the defendant can show either of the following:

 - Ineffective assistance of counsel,